Impact Factor 5.221 | CiteScore 4.1

-Medicinal and Pharmaceutical Chemistry welcomes submissions of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.
+Medicinal and Pharmaceutical Chemistry welcomes submissions of the following article types: Correction, Editorial, Mini Review, Original Research, Perspective and Review.

 All manuscripts must be submitted directly to the section Medicinal and Pharmaceutical Chemistry, where they are peer-reviewed by the Associate and Review Editors of the specialty section.